INF554/project-thehighersociety/README.md

 __Slide 12: How are we going to design, build, and evaluate?__
 - Explain the Software Development Lifecycle
 - Understanding requirements
-- Designing and Coding
+- Designing and coding
-- Testing and Maintenance
+- Testing and maintenance

-__Slide 13: What are your deliverables?__
+__Slide 13: What are our deliverables?__
 - Project video
 - Web application
 - Project report